-There could be times in your recovery when you feel down or find it hard to cope with the impact it’s having on you.
+There could be times in your recovery when you feel down, anxious or overwhelmed and find it hard to cope with the impact it’s having on you.

 Many people turn to family and friends for advice when things get tough, but you might also benefit from trying a talking therapy.
 Your therapist will give you time and space to be heard and help you think about your situation differently.
 It might not make your problems go away but it should make it easier to deal with them.